Sail East Greenland and explore breathtaking Arctic fjords by boat, foot and kayak

-This sail East Greenland trip is suitable for anyone interested in experiencing the magic of late summer or early autumn in East Greenland’s awesome wilderness.
+This sail East Greenland trip offers the magic of late summer or early autumn in East Greenland’s awesome wilderness.
 Only 3,500 people, scattered among small towns and settlements, inhabit its 2,600 kilometres of stunning coastline.
 This is the Arctic with all its breathtaking beauty and striking scenery.

 Cruising in the sheltered ice-filled fjords of the Ammassalik area onboard a fantastic expedition sailing yacht, the crew welcomes people of all ages and with varying interests.
 Some like to explore by kayak or on foot while others simply prefer to observe nature from the yacht or immerse themselves in the culture of the local Inuit people.